Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 White flowers are born on 6cm (3") wiry stems in summer, seeming large for the scale of the plant.
 The stems are easily removed, or simply left on the plant for a different and contrasting texture.

-I use this species in combination with Sedum pluricaule, Sedum album 'Faro Form', Sedum niveum and Sedum ewersii along with a selection of Sempervivum arachnoideum to sell in the miniature hardy succulent collection - perfect in a tiny hypertufa pinch pot or two.
+I use this species in combination with Sedum pluricaule, Sedum album 'Faro Form', Sedum niveum and Sedum ewersii along with a selection of Sempervivum arachnoideum in a tiny hypertufa pinch pot.